MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-display-the-load-on-work-centers.md

 ---
-    title: How to: Display the Load on Work Centers | Microsoft Docs
+    title: How to Display the Load on Work Centers | Microsoft Docs
     description: From the **Work Center** card, you can view the load on the work centers.
     services: project-madeira
     documentationcenter: ''